 Start at the Right Time

 Nothing spells disaster for your garden more than starting at the wrong time.
 Seeds can be started indoors as early as February, but as a general rule you should hold off on any outdoor planting until the soil is dry enough to work with in the spring.
+Use this handy planting calendar from Almanac to map out your timing accordingly.

 With a little love, a lot of watering and these easy gardening tips, you’ll be sure to plant your roots in your new home in no time.